 - NIH proposals are submitted electronically by ORSP via the internal Kuali System. - All PD/PIs and all individuals with a student role must be registered in the eRA Commons.
-If new to Grants.gov, the PI must register on the eRA Commons at https://commons.era.nih.gov/commons/
+If new, the PI must register on the eRA Commons at https://commons.era.nih.gov/commons/ and link their ORCID ID with their commons account.